irec-org/irec/docs/modules/metrics.md

 # Metrics

-The recommender metrics supported by IREC are listed below.
+The recommender metrics supported by iRec are listed below.

 | Metric | Reference | Description
 | :---: | --- | :--- |